 Best Antivirus Software for Mac iMore 2020

-I spent several months testing over a dozen antivirus programs compatible with Mac computers.
+Mac computers can be attacked by malware, which is why I spend several months throughout the year testing the top Mac antivirus programs.
 Here are the eight best solutions for keeping your Mac safe while also protecting your Windows-using family, friends, and co-workers.
 My top pick is Bitdefender Antivirus for Mac.
 It quickly and securely stopped 99% of threats without creating drag, plus it comes with some extra security tools and multiple user licenses.

 - Best Overall: Bitdefender Antivirus for Mac

 - Best Value: Kaspersky Internet Security for Mac

 - Best Free Antivirus: AVG Antivirus for Mac